Does any of this feel familiar?

 Make a list of all the niggling jobs that are on your mind.
 Chores.
 Repairs.
 Clutter.
 Bills.
 Whatever.

-Every day, set a timer for 10-15 minutes, and just get on with crossing them off, one by one.
+Every day, set a timer for 15 minutes, and just get on with crossing them off, one by one.
 Clean those shoes.
 Sew that button back on.
 Put away those clothes.
 Throw out all the out-of-date nasties lurking at the back of your fridge and cupboards.
 Repair or replace broken things.
-Wipe away that stain that snags your attention every time you walk past it at home.
 Reply to that email.
 Deal with that pile of paperwork.

 You’ll be surprised how many niggling tasks can be finished in just a few minutes a day.
 And how much bandwidth they were taking up.
 What you’re doing here is clearing headspace for the work you really want to do.
 You’re also gaining momentum, getting into the habit of finishing.

 When you sweat the small stuff, the bigger stuff doesn’t feel so overwhelming.
-Just make sure you don’t let the small stuff distract you completely from what you really want to achieve.
+But a word of warning if you try this: don’t get obsessed with trivia.
+The small stuff can easily distract you from what you really want to achieve, and become another form of procrastination.

-If you respond more to the stick than the carrot, build in some kind of jeopardy.
+If you respond more to stick than carrot, build in some kind of jeopardy.
 Write a cheque to an organisation you loathe, put it in a stamped, addressed envelope and give it to a friend.
-Ask them to promise to post it if you don’t reach your goal by a certain date.
+Ask them to post it if you don’t reach your goal by a certain date.
 (There are also apps that will do this for you.)

 If you are regularly procrastinating on a task you hate, there’s probably someone who will do it better than you.
 They might even enjoy it.
 Whether it’s your accounts, your marketing or your ironing, look for someone to take it on.
 Then you can get on with the work you love – or that you alone can do.